pkiehl2002/2022_MIP_280A4_final_project/report.md

 samtools coverage nanopore_mapped_to_scaffolds_sorted.bam
 ```

 The average coverage depth was 13.1892.
+Combined with the Illumina data, the total average coverage is 87.5141.
 The full analysis can be seen in additional_information.md.

 ## Step 10: Annotation